| | The Conception of God and the Meaning of Prayer

 vision tends to become destructive and inhuman.
 Both must combine

+for the spiritual expansion of humanity.
 The real object of prayer, however, is better achieved

 when the act of prayer becomes congregational.
 The spirit of all